Jcheahh/TodoList-old/README.md

 # ToDo-List

 ToDo list is a simple Web application to save your daily task.
+I am using a server-client architecture and this is the client side written in React.

 ## Features